Tim Cartner, RF

 Problems I See Frequently in Government-Written Forest Management Plans

 Conversion of native hardwood forests to loblolly pine tree farms.
-It’s common to see high-quality hardwood growing sites converted to loblolly pine due to government forest management recommendations, many before the hardwood has reached maturity.
+It’s common to see high-quality hardwood sites converted to loblolly pine due to government forest management recommendations, many before the hardwood has reached maturity.
 Depending on the site conditions and your management objectives, loblolly pine is not always your best option.
 The acreage of biologically diverse native Carolina forests is dwindling, both from conversion to single-species tree farms and urban sprawl.
 I don’t know about you, but I don’t think the government should take taxpayer dollars and use them to promote and subsidize our native forests’ demise.
 We currently have a glut of pine on the market due mainly to government programs, subsidies, incentives, and special interest group propaganda.
 Pine sawtimber prices, adjusted for inflation, are about half what they were before the Great Recession due mainly to this oversupply.
 At present (September 2020), lumber prices are at all-time highs, yet mills have so much pine log supply, they’ve raised log delivery prices very little, meaning you are paid less for your timber.

 Pine first thinning harvests are prescribed too late.
 A pine plantation should be thinned before it becomes severely overcrowded.
 Most government forest management planning calls for thinning several years beyond the ideal, leading to diameter growth stagnation and underdeveloped crowns and roots.
-In addition to growth and vigor decline, the tardy thinning schedule increases the risk for beetle infestation and post-thinning harvest wind and ice damage.
+In addition to growth and vigor decline, the tardy thinning schedule increases the risk of beetle infestation and post-thinning harvest wind and ice damage.
 Read more on thinning here.

 Overstocking pine plantings on small acreages and sites with rugged terrain.
 Planting trees too densely on these sites, where a future thinning harvest is either economically unfeasible or physically limited, will result in restricted diameter growth, poor long-term stand health, and compromised wildlife habitat.
 Good forestry requires a custom planting density prescription for each site.
 Read more on loblolly pine planting density here.

 Inaccurate Stand Typing and Acreages.
 I commonly see incorrectly typed stands with acreages that aren’t accurate.
-Accurate stand typing and acreage determination require on-the-ground GPS work plus meticulous scrutiny of historic and current aerial photography.
+Accurate stand typing and acreage determination require on-the-ground GPS work, plus meticulous scrutiny of historic and current aerial photography.

 Unrealistic planning.
 Government forestry management recommendations rarely coincide with “real-world” planning.
 Your management planning must take into account market realities, site limitations, and the capabilities of the available timber buyers and their logging force to be successful in moving you toward your management and sales goals.
 A cheap but unrealistic plan will leave you holding the bag a few years down the road when it comes time for implementation.